milanfilipek/frame-detection/README.md

 # Frame detection app
- Simple C# that can do frame detection from webcam output, and many more things like gauss filtering etc.
+ Simple C# app, that can do frame detection from webcam output, and many more things like gauss filtering etc.

 ## Features
 - Frame detection